DannyDoneva96/DannyDoneva96/README.md

 <!-- <img src="https://github.com/DannyDoneva96/DannyDoneva96/blob/main/IMG_20220501_115920.jpg">
  -->
 # Hi, I'm Daniela 👋
-As a recent graduate in JavaScript Web Development, I am highly motivated and ambitious, always eager to learn and grow.
+Highly motivated and ambitious, always eager to learn and grow.
 With a disciplined approach to work and a strong ability to collaborate effectively with others, I am committed to achieving precise, high-quality results in everything I do.

 My expertise in JavaScript, HTML5, and CSS3 is well-honed, and I have some experience working with popular frameworks such as React, Redux, Angular, and NODE.JS.
 Additionally, I am highly competent in using graphic editors like Canva and Figma, which allows me to design visually appealing and engaging user interfaces.